AdHoc-Protocol/AdHoc-protocol/README.md

 ```csharp
      [MinMax(200_005, 200_078)] int field;
 ```
-The code generator generates code, that store field in the bits storage and provide getter/setter to add/subtract `200 005` constant.
+The code generator produces code that stores a field in the bits storage and provides getter/setter methods to add/subtract a constant value of  `200 005` constant.

 ## Varint

-If the numeric field has random values uniformly distributed in the whole numeric type range as noise, it may look like the following visual representation.
+If a numeric field has random values uniformly distributed throughout the entire range of the numeric type, such as noise, it may look like the following visual representation:

 ![image](https://user-images.githubusercontent.com/29354319/70127303-bdf40900-16b5-11ea-94c9-c0dcd045500f.png)

-Any compression of this data type is a waste of computing resources.
+Compressing this data type would be a waste of computing resources.
-But, if the numeric fields have some particular dispersion/gradient pattern in its value scope as it presented in following image:
+However, if the numeric field has a particular dispersion or gradient pattern in its value range, as shown in the following image:

 ![image](https://user-images.githubusercontent.com/29354319/70128574-0a404880-16b8-11ea-8a4d-efa8a7358dc1.png)

 Then it is possible to use this knowledge to minimize the amount of data transmission.
-In this case code generator can use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression [algorithm](https://en.wikipedia.org/wiki/Variable-length_quantity) on single fields and `Group Varint Encoding` on array or list.
-That would allow to reduces the sending data amount optimizing the resource load.
+In this case, the code generator can use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression [algorithm](https://en.wikipedia.org/wiki/Variable-length_quantity) on single fields and `Group Varint Encoding` on array or lists, which reduces the amount of data being sent and optimizes resource load.

-This is achieved by skipping transmission of the higher bytes if they are zeros, and then restore them on the receiving.
+This is achieved by skipping the transmission of higher bytes if they are zeros and then restoring them on the receiving end.

-This graph shows the dependence of sending bytes on transferred value.
+This graph shows the dependence of the number of bytes being sent on the transferred value.

 ![image](https://user-images.githubusercontent.com/29354319/70126207-84ba9980-16b3-11ea-9900-48251b545eef.png)

-It is becoming clear that `Varint Encoding`, for smaller value produce less bytes to transmit.
+It is clear that `Varint Encoding`produces fewer bytes to transmit for smaller values.

-Let highlight three basic types of numeric value changing patterns.
+There are three basic types of numeric value changing patterns:

 |                                                     pattern                                                     | description                                                                                                                                                               |
 |:---------------------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|